 If the recipient leaves a negative score, then the internal feedback field will appear on the Rating Page before they progress to the Negative Landing Page.

-When recipients fill out a Kiosk Mode review request with Direct-to-Review Setting enabled they will pick an NPS score on Step 1.
+When recipients fill out a Kiosk Mode review request with the 'Enable additional feedback' step turned on they will pick an NPS score on Step 1.

 If a positive score is selected, Step 2 will simply ask the responder for their name and contact email.
 Then they’ll receive an email request asking them to write a review on one of the selected external sites.